gradient-ai/stylegan2/README.md

     with:
       url: https://github.com/gradient-ai/stylegan2.git # change this url to your repo link
 ```
+Once you modify this url, commit and push your changes to your repo copy.
-6. After commiting that that final change to your copy of the repo you should see an initial workflow run under the project in the Gradient web interface.
+6. After pushing this above change you should see a new Workflow defined, and an initial workflow run, under your repo's project in the Gradient web interface.

 ## StyleGAN2 &mdash; Official TensorFlow Implementation